-With Indian cuisine being so diverse all over the country, this recipe is easy to follow and uses very few, traditional spices to make the best quick mid-week meal, perfect to serve with rotis, naan, or even some fragrant steamed white rice.
+With Indian cuisine being so diverse all over the country, this recipe is easy to follow.
+It uses very few traditional spices to make the best quick mid-week meal, perfect for serving with rotis, naan, or even some fragrant steamed white rice.

-There are no fancy chopping techniques involved in the making of this aloo curry, no odd cooking methods, or outrageous tricks… just quick steps, simple ingredients, and loads of flavor all served to your table in half an hour.
+No fancy chopping techniques are involved in making this aloo curry, no odd cooking methods or outrageous tricks… just quick steps, simple ingredients, and loads of flavor all served to your table in half an hour.
 Enjoy!

 Potato Curry Ingredients